TheMulhima/Easier-Pantheon-Practice/README.md

 ## Uses:
 - It can be used to practice specific bosses in P5 such as **Markoth**.
 - The remove health and add lifeblood features can be used for practicing **Fury Strats**.
-- It is compatible with Toggleable bindings which allows for practice for P5 AB bosses such as **AB Collector**.
+- It is compatible with Toggleable bindings which allows practice for P5 AB bosses such as **AB Collector**.

 ## Dependancies:
 - The only dependancy is Mod Common and the Modding API (obviously).